Jetson One

-The Jetson ONE is a type of personal ultralight known as an eVTOL.
+The Jetson ONE is a concept type of personal ultralight known as an eVTOL.
 It is a 102-horsepower battery-operated ultralight with eight electric motors.
 A Swedish startup company, Jetson, produces the personal ultralight, which is manufactured and tested in Arezzo, Italy.
 To fly the single-seat ultralight, the operator does not need a pilot licence or special training in the US.
 It is equipped with a parachute.

 Background

 Late 2017, Tomasz Patan built a working "proof of concept" of an electric VTOL personal flying vehicle with the goal of "making everyone a pilot."

 In 2018, Patan designed a personal flying car.
 The design was improved, and in 2021, Patan invented a new model called the Jetson ONE eVTOL.
 In 2022, the company offered the Jetson Ones for US$92,000 each.
 In 2022, the company began manufacturing the Jetson One in Poland.

 In 2022, the company moved production and testing of the Jetson ONE from Poland to a facility in Arezzo, Italy.
 The company's CEO is Stephan D'haene, and he announced that the company obtained approval from the Italian Civil Aviation Authority (ENAC) to fly the aircraft in Italy's uncontrolled airspace.
 In 2023, the company announced that it had raised US$15 million to fund the project.
 They planned to begin delivering the next Jetson ONEs in 2024.